 Sir David Attenborough loves Byron Bay, and so do I. I love the laid-back people, the sunshine, the white sandy beaches and the unspoilt, rolling countryside.
-Byron is one of those places that feel perfect.
+Byron is one of those places that feels perfect.

 The town is packed full of art galleries and cafes, the beaches are lively and are bordered by beautiful dunes.
 Backpackers and luxury travellers are attracted region because of its laidback atmosphere and the beauty of the location.
 Whale watch and stroll along pathways that embrace the beautiful coastal scenery.
 If Byron is not on your bucket list, it should be.